pmethods/Cubert/README.md

 # Cubert
 Cubert Firmware

+UPDATE:  Word to the wise....
+1/12/19

+  Obviously we quit posting updates once we got close to target.
+There are bugs etc in the development boilerplate linked here.
+I don't recall how far the code moved after the last post...  but I remember V6.X.
+I don't recall where V5 left off but we sorted the heartbeat and connection reliability.
+I am now going to go back and check to see if MIT added in the button functoinality that I implemented here.

+  -methods

 UPDATE:  V5 Firmware

 ANDROID:  Dropped the bluetooth connect button and implemented auto-connect as well as auto-reconnect.
 Constant heartbeat now sent to Arduino to allow Arduino to drop bad Servers.
 (Case where a clown connects to our cubert thereby blocking us).
 Added specific serial number connection for safety on the first unit...
 ONLY works with this specific HC-06 named XYZ.